Thomas S. Bianchi: Early life and education

 Bianchi was born in 1956 in Richmond Hill, New York, and moved to Holbrook in eastern Long Island where he stayed through his early college years.
-As a child he was very interested in basketball, largely influenced by his uncle, Al Bianchi, who was a professional basketball player.
+As a child, he was very interested in basketball, largely influenced by his uncle, Al Bianchi, who was a professional basketball player.
 Bianchi has played drums through much of his life, and became interested in oceanography very early on.
 He earned his Ph.D. from University of Maryland in 1987.

 Research and career

 Bianchi has been a professor at the University of Florida since 2013.
-Before joining UF he held full professor positions at Tulane University and Texas A&M University.
+Before joining UF, he held full professor positions at Tulane University and Texas A&M University.

+The main focus of his work has been the movement of organic matter, particularly as it interacts with changes in rivers, estuaries, and the ocean.
+His research team uses chemical biomarkers and other molecular tools from microbial ecology, organic geochemistry, and isotope geochemistry to explore carbon cycling in aquatic environments.